warg-void/wolf-docs/docs/examples/mnist.md

 Before we proceed to train our neural net, let's briefly go through how we model tensors.
 Internally, Tensor stores a vector of data, just like x_data, along with the rows and columns.
 Usually, rows refer to the batch size and cols refer to the feature dimension.

 Meanwhile, TensorView, is a non-owning version of Tensor, which contains the pointer to the data instead.
-The  TensorView API is faster and recommended because it avoids redundant CPU - GPUs transfers for example.
+The  TensorView API is recommended because it avoids redundant CPU - GPUs transfers.

 ```cpp
 class Tensor {